We've independently reviewed this article to make sure it's as accurate as we can make it.

-Once you have the size calculated, there are a few other things to keep in mind.
+Once you calculate the size, there are a few other things to remember.

 The more heat gain in a room or area, the more cooling power is necessary.

-Take into consideration the following things that add heat to your room.
+In my experience, the following things add heat to your room.

 - Direct sun on windows — and the number of hours a day you get direct sun

-Additionally, there are a few things that can decrease the amount of heat a room gets.
+Additionally, a few things can decrease the amount of heat a room gets.
 If you’re looking to add an air conditioner to a room where the outside is heavily shaded, you can deduct some BTUs from your calculations.

 For specifics on how many BTUs to add or subtract in different situations, please refer to the Energy Star site.

-As mentioned above, any old electrical outlet may not be sufficient.
+As mentioned above, any old electrical outlet will not be sufficient.

-Be sure to check the specifications for any unit you’re looking at but generally speaking a standard 120-volt circuit will be sufficient to run a 12,000 BTU air conditioner.
-Once you get up to 13,000 or 14,000 BTUs, you should probably be using a dedicated, 220-volt circuit.
+I recommend checking the specifications for any portable air conditioner you’re looking at.
+But generally speaking, a standard 120-volt circuit will be sufficient to run a 12,000 BTU air conditioner.
+Once you get up to 13,000 or 14,000 BTUs, you should use a dedicated 220-volt circuit.

-Take some time to think about the different features offered.
-Are there things that you may need or want in your portable air conditioner?
+Take some time to think if there’s anything you need or want in your portable air conditioner.

-Here are a few typical features — plus a little more detail on a few of them below.
+Here are the features you should look for when buying a new portable air conditioner (plus a little more detail on a few of them below):

 - Energy Star